top of page

 Restoring the San Miguel River

 AloTerra’s Hands-on Approach to Healing Telluride’s Valley Floor Nestled in the dramatic landscape of Telluride, Colorado, the San Miguel River is undergoing a profound transformation.
-Once choked by toxic mine tailings and stripped of its native vegetation, the river and its floodplain are now being restored to life by a dedicated team from AloTerra Restoration Services, in collaboration with Trout Unlimited, Medved Global, and local partners.
-Photography by Mike Ball Media
+Once choked by toxic mine tailings and stripped of its native vegetation, the river and its floodplain are now being restored to life by a dedicated team from AloTerra Restoration Services, in collaboration with Trout Unlimited, Medved Global, Tailwater Limited and local partners.
+Photography b

 Restoring Nature’s Flow: The Fooses and Garfield Reservoir Removal Projects